sailfish009/goodvibes/HACKING.md

 Contribution
 ------------

-Contributing is better done through GitHub, so please follow the usual GitHub
+Contributing is better done through GitLab, please follow the usual workflow:
-workflow:

 - have your account setup
 - fork the project